xima-media/xima-typo3-frontend-edit/README.md

 ## Extend

 Use the `FrontendEditDropdownModifyEvent` to modify the edit menu to your needs.
 You can add, remove or modify buttons for specific content elements.
+See the example below:

 ```php
 <?php